 Some people have a medically diagnosed intolerance to gluten known as coeliac disease.
 This isn't however, just an intolerance or allergy – coeliac disease is an autoimmune disease which is caused by the body's intolerance to gluten.
 It is believed that approximately 1% of the UK population have coeliac disease – so about 650,000 people.

-If the diet is well managed, then it is possible to have a well balanced diet without any gluten.
-But, as gluten is present in so many foods, for example bread, pasta, sauces, stock and cereals, it can be very tough to manage a completely gluten free diet.
-This requires constant vigilance when choosing foods and eating out, and will have a significant impact on your life.
+If an individual's diet is well managed, then it is possible to have a balanced diet without any gluten.
+But as gluten is present in so many foods - bread, pasta, sauces, stock and cereals - it can be very tough to maintain a completely gluten free diet.
+It requires constant vigilance when choosing foods and eating out, and will have a significant impact on your life.

 As well as this, gluten is present in many healthy foods such as wholegrains which provide us with important nutrients.
-If these are cut out, it's important to manage the diet carefully to ensure the right balance of nutrients are coming from the other foods.
+If these are cut out, it's important to adjust your diet carefully to ensure the right balance of nutrients are coming from the other foods.

-Finally, many gluten free products are more expensive and can be less healthy than their gluten containing counterparts.
-So opting to go gluten free without a diagnosed reason to, can have a negative impact on wallets too!
-People with coeliac disease are able to get some staple gluten free foods on prescription, however the expanding gluten free market has been positive for them too, as a much wider variety of foods are now available in mainstream retailers.
+Finally, many gluten free products are more expensive and can be less healthy than their gluten containing equivilants.
+So opting to go gluten free without a diagnosed reason to, can have a negative impact on your wallet too!
+People with coeliac disease are able to get some staple gluten free foods on prescription, and the upside of the expanding gluten free market has meant a much wider variety of foods are now available in mainstream retailers.